remi-maurice/bronze.neocities.org/README.md

 ## For [non users]

-Feel free to use this repo as a template to make a neocities website that use a nano_gallery maintained with a .yaml file.
+Feel free to use this repo as a template to make a neocities website that use a nano_gallery maintained with a .yaml file. \
+Also, the heavily commented (in french) .html files may be of interest for someone who want to make a website too.
+Pay in mind im myself new to this tho.